Mirrelijn/ecpc/README.md

 # ecpc
-The ecpc method for co-data learning for omics:
+Flexible co-data learning for high-dimensional prediction.
+An R-package for ecpc;
 Empirical bayes based Co-data learnt Prediction and Covariate selection